justinfilip/Real-Time-Bus-Tracking/README.md

 - Enable the Maps Javascript API in a new Google Cloud project
 - Add billing information and attach a billing account to your project (won't cost anything to run this)
 - Create an API key
-- Replace YOUR_API_KEY with your API key
+- Replace YOUR_API_KEY with your API key in index.html
 - Load index.html in a browser

 ## Improvements made so far